 Tools Used for Mining

-- GPU mining: This was the method used by Satoshi Nakamoto to mine the first batch of BTC.
+- CPU mining: This was the method used by Satoshi Nakamoto to mine the first batch of BTC.
 He did this using the CPU chip of his personal computer.
-Interestingly, Sheldon uses the same method to mine bitcoin in the US TV series, The Big Bang Theory.
+Interestingly, Sheldon employs the same method to mine Bitcoin in the US TV series, The Big Bang Theory.
 Back then, this method was good due to the low electricity costs and computational power required.

 - GPU mining: When mining became a power-intensive task, CPUs could no longer handle the load and were thus replaced by GPUs.
 The GPU on a single graphics card has the computing power of hundreds of CPUs in combination.
 As a result, mining takes place at higher efficiency.
 Many individuals are turning to GPU mining and building their own mining rigs.